andlabs/libui/doc/controls.md

 If `c` has children, those children are also freed.
 It is a programmer error to free a control that is itself a child of another control.

-If `c` has any registered events, those event handlers will be set to be no longer run via `uiEventInvalidateSender()`.
-The registered handlers themselves will not be removed, to avoid the scenario of another `uiControl` being created with the same pointer value later triggering your handler unexpectedly.

 It is a programmer error to specify `NULL` for `c`.

 **For control implementations**: This function calls your vtable's `Free()` method.
-Parameter validity checks are already performed, `uiControlOnFree()` handlers have been called, and `uiControl`-specific events have been invalidated.
-Your `Free()` should invalidate any events that are specific to your controls, call `uiControlFree()` on all the children of this control, and free dynamically allocated memory that is part of your implementation data.
+Parameter validity checks are already performed.
+Your `Free()` should call `uiControlFree()` on all your control's children and free dynamically allocated memory that is part of your implementation data.
 Once your `Free()` method returns, libui will take care of freeing the implementation data memory block itself.

 ## `uiControlSetParent()`